The Top 10 Shows on Free to Air TV in Australia

 3. Love Island Australia (Nine & 9Now)

 The hottest show is back!
-Hosted by Sophie Monk, 10 beautiful Aussie singles will play the ultimate game of love in this new season of Love Island Australia.
+Hosted by Sophie Monk, 10 beautiful Aussie singles play the ultimate game of love in this new season of Love Island Australia.
 After they find their match, they must stay together while surviving temptations as new singles enter the villa.

 4. The Real Dirty Dancing (Seven & 7Plus)

 The Real Dirty Dancing is a reality show that searches for celebrities to perform as the characters of Baby and Johnny in a one-off live theatre show of the movie, Dirty Dancing.
-They will then reenact the film’s final dance to the classic, I’ve Had the Tie of My Life, which would include the memorable lift.
+They will then reenact the film’s final dance to the classic, I’ve Had the Time of My Life, which would include the memorable lift.
 The contestants will also revisit key locations and moments from the movie and learn the iconic dance routines under the guidance of professional choreographers.

 5. The Block (Nine & 9Now)

 The Block, Australia’s most successful reality program, is back with its 15th season, which will see five ambitious couples will renovate and transform the neglected Oslo Hotel in St Kilda into five top-end, three-storey homes, restoring it to its former glory as one of Australia’s premier residential addresses.
 They’re all competing for the chance to walk away with $100,000 in prize money and any profit made when their apartments go under the hammer at a live public auction later this year.

 6. The Name of the Rose (SBS & SBS On Demand)